siddhld/jwt-Authentication-Updated/README.md

 ## Why It’s Important
 - Integrity: Ensures the token's data hasn't been altered.
 - Authenticity: Verifies that the token was issued by a trusted source (using the secret key).
+### By signing the token with a secret key and verifying it on receipt, we ensure that the token is both secure and reliable.

 # CSRF Attack in JWT Authentication